-- P0 Suction Pressure

-Must always be used in connection with compressor regulation (frost protection).

-- Pctrl (control pressure for cascade) Must only be used if the control sensor for compressor control has been selected as Pctrl (cascade) - Pc Condensing Pressure Must always be used in connection with compressor or condenser regulation - Prec.
+- P0 Suction Pressure Must always be used in connection with compressor regulation (frost protection). - Pc Condensing Pressure Must always be used in connection with compressor or condenser regulation - Prec.
 Oil receiver pressure.
-Must be used for receiver pressure regulation. - Pgc Gas cooler pressure.
-Must be used for CO2 transcritical operation. - Prec.CO2 Pressure reading in the CO2 receiver.
-Must be used for CO2 transcritical operation. - Paux (1-5)

-Up to 5 extra pressure transmitters can be connected for monitoring and data collection.
+Must be used for receiver pressure regulation. - Paux (1-3) Up to 3 extra pressure transmitters can be connected for monitoring and data collection.